ddddjk/Cellular-Automata-for-traffic-simulation/README.md

-# Celluar-Automata-for-traffic-simulation
+# Cellular-Automata-for-traffic-simulation
-## A simple NaSch celluar automata model for traffic flow simulation wrriten in Python.
+## A simple NaSch cellular automata model for traffic flow simulation wrriten in Python.